tomekw/hikari-cp/README.md

 ```

 ### ClickHouse example
+`hikari-cp` can be used with [official ClickHouse driver](https://github.com/ClickHouse/clickhouse-java) in following two ways:
+1. Using `:datasource` property:
-- [Official ClickHouse JDBC driver](https://github.com/ClickHouse/clickhouse-java)'s `ClickHouseDataSource` does not have a zero arity constructor.
+- Official ClickHouse JDBC driver's `ClickHouseDataSource` does not have a zero arity constructor.
 - This mandates creating `ClickHouseDataSource` separately and setting `:datasource` property in `datasource-options`
 ```clojure
 (ns hikari-cp.example